PinYuanChen/pinyuan.github.io/_posts/2023-10-20-unit-test-urlsession-request.md

 }
 ```

 Time to write some tests.
-We want to verify the behaviors of `URLSessionAPIClient` align with our expectations.
-First, we want to test it can correctly make a GET request by checking its url and http method.
+We aim to ensure that the behaviors of `URLSessionAPIClient` match our expectations.
+Initially, we'll assess if it can accurately initiate a GET request.

 ```swift
 func test_getFromURL_performsGETRequestWithURL() { }
 ```

-Here comes a problem: how can we make a request using a fake url?
-We must utilize something to intercept the request and return the response as what we want.
+A challenge arises: how can we initiate a request using a mock URL?

+The solution lies in intercepting the request to return a response aligning with our specifications.
 And here comes a handy tool called `URLProtocol`, which fulfills what we need.
-Don't be fooled by its name. `URLProtocol` is actually a `class` that exists in iOS's URL loading system.
-When we fire a url session request, the system automatically creates a `URLProtocol` instance to handle the task.
-All we have to do is to stub `URLProtocol` and intercept the request by implementing required methods.
+Contrary to its nomenclature, `URLProtocol` is not a protocol but a class.
+It's an object within URL loading system.
+Whenever a URL session request is made, the system autonomously spawns a `URLProtocol` instance to oversee the task.
+Our task, then, is to mock `URLProtocol` and hijack the request by defining the necessary methods.

-Upon sub classing `URLProtocol`, we need to implement four required methods.
+When subclassing `URLProtocol`, there are four essential methods to implement.

 >
 class func canInit(with request: URLRequest)
 class func canonicalRequest(for request: URLRequest) -> URLRequest